GeoscienceAustralia/dea-knowledge-hub/docs/validation/yearly-report/2021/index.md

 For Landsat 8, this year has seen an overall improvement in validation results.
 There were 4 field site comparison measurements.

-For Landsat 9, this year has seen the first validation results.
+For Landsat 9, this was the first year that validation data were collected.
 There were 3 field site comparison measurements.

 For Sentinel-2A, this quarter has seen no change in validation results.
 There were no field site comparison